nodejs/node/doc/api/esm.md

 package is referenced via `require` (in a CommonJS context) or `import` (in an ES module context).

-#### Compatibility with CommonJS-Only Versions of Node.js

-Prior to the introduction of support for ES modules in Node.js, it was a common pattern for package authors to include both CommonJS and ES module JavaScript sources in their package, with `package.json` `"main"` specifying the CommonJS entry point and `package.json` `"module"` specifying the ES module entry point.
-This enabled Node.js to run the CommonJS entry point while build tools such as bundlers used the ES module entry point, since Node.js ignored (and still ignores) `"module"`.

-Node.js can now run ES module entry points, but it remains impossible for a package to define separate CommonJS and ES module entry points.
-This is for good
-reason: the `pkg` variable created from `import pkg from 'pkg'` is not the same singleton as the `pkg` variable created from `const pkg = require('pkg')`, so if both are referenced within the same app (including dependencies), unexpected behavior might occur.

-There are two general approaches to addressing this limitation while still publishing a package that contains both CommonJS and ES module sources:

-1. Document a new ES module entry point that’s not the package `"main"`, e.g.
-   `import pkg from 'pkg/module.mjs'` (or `import 'pkg/esm'`, if using [package exports][]).
-The package `"main"` would still point to a CommonJS file, and thus the package would remain compatible with older versions of Node.js that lack support for ES modules.

-1. Switch the package `"main"` entry point to an ES module file as part of a breaking change version bump.
-This version and above would only be usable on ES module-supporting versions of Node.js.
-If the package still contains a CommonJS version, it would be accessible via a path within the package, e.g.
-   `require('pkg/commonjs')`; this is essentially the inverse of the previous approach.
-Package consumers who are using CommonJS-only versions of Node.js would need to update their code from `require('pkg')` to e.g.
-   `require('pkg/commonjs')`.

-Of course, a package could also include only CommonJS or only ES module sources.
-An existing package could make a semver major bump to an ES module-only version, that would only be supported in ES module-supporting versions of Node.js (and other runtimes).
-New packages could be published containing only ES module sources, and would be compatible only with ES module-supporting runtimes.

-To define separate package entry points for use by `require` and by `import`, see [Conditional Exports][].

 ### Package Exports

 By default, all subpaths from a package can be imported (`import 'pkg/x.js'`).